-Big electricity consumers in Serbia to start purchasing electricity from the market19.
-December 2012. / News Serbia Energy
+Big electricity consumers in Serbia to start purchasing electricity from the market, News Serbia Energy

 Consumers of high voltage electricity will purchase electricity directly in the market from January 1, 2013, and some of them fear that the price will be 60% larger than the current price.
 Successful companies are among the major consumers like “Lafarge”, “Sirmium Steel”, NIS, “Messer Tehnogas”, “Kronospan” FAS, “Holcim”, “Titan”, “Copper Mill Sevojno”, which employ thousands of workers and are the biggest exporters, while new, high costs, will contribute to a loss of competitiveness, reducing exports, and in some cases, termination of production and bankruptcy.

 As some of the consumers say, even though the Energy Law allows free choice of electricity suppliers, the fact remains that nothing has changed in terms of electricity price formation, due to the fact that there is no realistic possibility of rejecting the price that was already defined and offered, as in the case of tariff or regulated price approved by the Government of Serbia.

 – With all due understanding for “Electric Power Industry of Serbia”, that its aim is to increase prices of electricity, without dealing with the reasons, the method of forming and the actual price level, we believe that such a drastic and instant increase in prices could cause immeasurable economic harm to individual companies and the economy in general of the Republic of Serbia – consumers we spoke with, appeal.

 As one of the solutions they see an electricity price increase in a responsible manner that will not lead to price-shock in the market, and other dramatic consequences, but will leave time to the affected industries to adapt to gradual price increase for at least three years, with a clear and defined way of forming and adjusting prices.